convo-lang/convo-lang/docs/learn-convo-lang.md

 What do you use variables
 ```

-Doc is purely written in Convo-lang and uses the document you are reading right now as his knowledge
+Doc is purely written in Convo-Lang and uses the document you are reading right now as his knowledge
-base in combination with a few functions in integrate into the Convo-lang website.
+base in combination with a few functions in integrate into the Convo-Lang website.
 Doc is a great
-example of what can be done with Convo-lang.
+example of what can be done with Convo-Lang.

 ## Summary

 ## Conversations
-At the heart of Convo-lang are Conversations.
+At the heart of Convo-Lang are Conversations.
 A Conversation is a collection
 of messages.
 Messages can either contain textual content, multi-modal content
 or executable statements.

 Conversations are managed by the Conversation Engine, which is a code interpreter
-that interpreters Convo-lang scripts.
+that interpreters Convo-Lang scripts.
 It handles all of the complexities of sending messages between
 a user and an LLM, executing tool use / calling function and manages the internal state of a Conversation.

-Convo-lang scripts are conversations written in the Convo-lang syntax and stored in a file or memory.
+Convo-Lang scripts are conversations written in the Convo-Lang syntax and stored in a file or memory.
-When integrating Convo-lang into an application you will often store Convo-lang scripts in strings
+When integrating Convo-Lang into an application you will often store Convo-Lang scripts in strings
 that are then passed to the Conversation Engine.

-Here is a simple example of a Convo-lang script.
+Here is a simple example of a Convo-Lang script.

 ``` convo
 > define